mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![matlab_axis](https://user-images.githubusercontent.com/48831250/106194057-554ed200-617c-11eb-9fa5-7d74a9a8a510.png)

-For more information about registering MATLAB as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).
+For more information about registering a MATLAB version as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).

 ### Add User-Defined Axis
 If you cannot or do not want to specify the MATLAB axis, add a user-defined axis in the **Configuration Matrix** section to specify the MATLAB versions in the build.
 Enter the name of the axis in the **Name** box and its values in the **Values** box.
 Separate the values with a space.
 In this example, two MATLAB versions are specified to run the same set of tests.